tezhang65/optspa/README.md

 ## Key Features
 ✨ **Adaptive Sparsity Optimization**
-- Dynamic sparsity pattern selection
+- Dynamic sparsity and bandwidth pattern selection
-- Layer-wise sparsity for optimal pruning
+- Layer-wise sparsity for optimal unstructured pruning, saving sparsity ratio profiles for future use
 - Compatible with multimodal models like LLaVA 1.5 and 1.6

 🛠 **Work in Progress**